-- On-site purchase: a risky choice
+- Buying on site: a risky choice

 - Ticket types and prices